Webkul has been rewarded with Top Selling Extension 2017 award at Magento Imagine 2018Read more

 There are different types of business models –

-In this business model, store owner sell items on his website without holding the inventory that means someone else manufactures and ships the product to the customer.
+In this business model, the store owner sells items on his website without holding the inventory that means someone else manufactures and ships the product to the customer.
 This frees the store owner from the hassle of managing inventory, warehousing stock, delivery or dealing with packaging.

-For example, there is a B2C domain e-commerce store owner who sell shoes.
-And have tie-up with third party supplier / producer / manufacture.
+For example, there is a B2C domain e-commerce store owner who sells shoes.
+And have a tie-up with third party supplier/producer/manufacturer.
 The suppliers will provide the inventory of the shoes and store owner will list them on the web store.

 In this, the web-store owner buys products in bulk and store them in a warehouse.

-For Example: The customer buys the product from the webstore.
+For Example: The customer buys the product from the website.
 And the web-store owner takes care of the whole process from product purchase, warehousing to product dispatch just like Jabong.